SCHOOL PROGRAMS

 Please note: we are unable to offer art studio workshops for students during the 2022-23 school year.
 Teachers and chaperones will be asked to lead a guided art activity in the galleries while the other half of their group completes the docent-led tour.

-Self-guided visits are for educators who wish to customize their museum experience by leading their own tours through the galleries.
-Available at all three SAM sites, all self-guided visit groups must register with the museum in advance.
+Self-led visits are for educators who wish to customize their museum experience by leading their own tours through the galleries.
+Available at all three SAM sites, all self-led visit groups must register with the museum in advance.

-To learn more about self-guided activities students can use in the galleries, visit
+To learn more about self-led activities students can use in the galleries, visit

 School Tour Resources.